|

 16.00-16.30, Sunday

-81 Extraordinary Meetings Coordinating Boards to Elect PC
+81 Extraordinary Meetings Coordinating Boards to Elect PC representative

 General Research Libraries (Div I)